cgiff9/tmfuck/README.md

 *Note: The '-c' options do not preserve variables used in the original machine file.
 Instead, the individual input symbols of that variable are printed, which can significantly increase the verbosity of the output (see [spec_novar.tmf](../main/samples/spec_novars.tmf) ).*

 ## Compile to C
-Using the '-o' option, a tmf file can be compiled into an intermediate representation in C, where it can be furthered compiled into an binary executable program.
+Using the '-o' option, a tmf file can be compiled to an intermediate representation in C, where it can be further compiled to a binary executable program.
 This final executable will be hard-coded to perform the actions of your tmf file.
 ```
 ./tmf samples/tm_decimalAdd.tmf -o decAdd.c
 ```